-We depend upon Internet search companies to attract a significant portion of the visitors to our websites, and any change in the search companies' search algorithms or perception of us or our industry could result in our websites being listed less prominently in either paid or algorithmic search result listings, in which case the number of visitors to our websites and our revenue could decline.
+We depend upon Internet search companies to attract a significant portion of the visitors to our and our third party publishers' websites, and changes in the search companies' search algorithms have in the past and may in the future result in our websites being listed less prominently in either paid or algorithmic search result listings, in which case the number of visitors to our websites and our revenue could decline.

-We depend in significant part on various Internet search companies, such as Google, Microsoft and Yahoo!, and other search websites to direct a significant number of visitors to our websites so that we can provide our online marketing services to our clients.
+We depend in significant part on various Internet search companies, such as Google, Microsoft, Yahoo!, and other search websites to direct a significant number of visitors to our and our third party publishers' websites so that we can provide our online marketing services to our clients.
 Search websites typically provide two types of search results, algorithmic and paid listings.
 Algorithmic, or organic, listings are determined and displayed solely by a set of formulas designed by search companies.
 Paid listings can be purchased and then are displayed if particular words are included in a user's Internet search.
 Placement in paid listings is generally not determined solely on the bid price, but also takes into account the search engines' assessment of the quality of the website featured in the paid listing and other factors.
 We rely on both algorithmic and paid search results, as well as advertising on other websites, to direct a substantial share of the visitors to our websites.

 Our ability to maintain the number of visitors to our websites from search websites and other websites is not entirely within our control.
 For example, Internet search websites frequently revise their algorithms in an attempt to optimize their search result listings or to maintain their internal standards and strategies.
 Changes in the algorithms could cause our websites to receive less favorable placements, which could reduce the number of users who visit our websites.
 We have experienced fluctuations in the search result rankings for a number of our websites.
-For example, some of our sites and paid listing campaigns have been negatively impacted by Google algorithmic changes.
-In addition, our business model may be deemed similar to those of our competitors and others in our industry that Internet search websites may consider to be unsuitable or unattractive.
+For example, some of our sites and paid listing campaigns have been negatively affected by search engine algorithmic changes.
+In addition, our business model or those of our publishers may be deemed similar to those of our competitors and others in our industry that Internet search websites may consider to be unsuitable or unattractive.
 Internet search websites could deem our content to be unsuitable or below standards or less attractive or worthy than those of other or competing websites.
-In either case, our websites may receive less favorable placement in algorithmic or paid listings, or both, which would reduce the number of visitors to our sites and have a detrimental effect on our ability to generate revenue.
+Additionally, search providers may change their algorithms to favor search results that improve their revenues.
+In any of these cases, our websites may receive less favorable placement in algorithmic or paid listings, or both, which would reduce the number of visitors to our sites and have a detrimental effect on our ability to generate revenue.

 In addition, we may make decisions that are suboptimal regarding the purchase of paid listings or our proprietary bid management technologies may contain defects or otherwise fail to achieve their intended results, either of which could also reduce the number of visitors to our websites or cause us to incur additional costs.
 We may also make decisions that are suboptimal regarding the placement of advertisements on other websites and pricing, which could increase our costs to attract such visitors or cause us to incur unnecessary costs.
-A reduction in the number of visitors to our websites could negatively affect our ability to earn revenue.
-If visits to our websites decrease, we may need to resort to more costly sources to replace lost visitors, and such increased expense could adversely affect our business and profitability.
+A reduction in the number of visitors to our websites or visitors to websites of our publishers could negatively affect our ability to earn revenue.
+If visits to our websites decrease, we may need to use more costly sources to replace lost visitors, and such increased expense could adversely affect our business and profitability.